linuxmuster/linuxmuster-linbo7/README.md

 * Change the image name in the start.conf.
 * Restart the image deployment services with `linbo-torrent|linbo-multicast restart`.
 * See the status of the image deployment services with `systemctl status linbo-torrent|linbo-multicast`.
+* Finally start the import script `linuxmuster-import-devices`, which will remove the obsolete start.conf links.
-* Create and deploy images as usual.
+* Now you can create and deploy images as usual.
 * Explore the new linbo-torrent tool:
   ```
   Usage: /usr/sbin/linbo-torrent <start|stop|restart|reload|status|create|check> [torrent_filename|image_filename]